swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-9-track-model-evolution-in-the-cicd-pipeline-with-cml.md

     Save the variable by clicking **Add variable**.

-    Update the `.gitlab-ci.yml` file.

-    Explore this file to understand the `report` stage and its steps.
+    Update the `.gitlab-ci.yml` file with the following content.
+Explore this file to understand the `report` stage and its steps:

     ```yaml title=".gitlab-ci.yml" hl_lines="3 13-14 40-97"
     stages: